rseanhall/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-createcolorspacea.md

 <b>Windows 95/98/Me: </b><b>CreateColorSpaceW</b> is supported by the Microsoft Layer for Unicode.
 To use this, you must add certain files to your application, as outlined in <a href="https://msdn.microsoft.com/library?url=/library/mslu/winprog/microsoft_layer_for_unicode_on_windows_95_98_me_systems.asp">Microsoft Layer for Unicode on Windows 95/98/Me Systems</a>.

 > [!NOTE]
-> The wingdi.h header defines CreateColorSpace as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The wingdi.h header defines CreateColorSpace as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also